changeweb/Unifiedtransform/readme.md

 ## Testing

 - We want testable softwares.
-So test cases are being written for this app too.
+More than 115 tests with 245 assertions are written till now.
 You also can contribute by writing test case!
 - To run Feature and Unit Tests use `./vendor/bin/phpunit` and to run Browser Tests set `APP_URL` environment variable in your `.env` file.
 This value should match the URL you use to access your application in a browser.
 Then run `php artisan dusk`.

 ## License